 The image of this goal has the success author John Strelecky moved to develop his concept, the Big Five for Life, from this.
 He found that we all define for ourselves what success means to us.
 Thus, we can also decide for ourselves which life goals are suitable for us and what we want to achieve in our lives.

 Similar to a compass that helps its owner find the right direction, life goals serve as orientation.
 Not having a life goal is basically not a problem.
-The missing Objective However, this can make you feel insecure and make it difficult for you to decide for or against something.
+The missing Setting Goals However, this can make you feel insecure and make it difficult for you to decide for or against something.

 How do I find my goal in life?
 Feel inside yourself and ask yourself what you want your life to look like.
 What makes you happy?
 What do you value most and what things could you easily do without?
 Finding your life goal is not complicated.
 Take your time to think, formulate your wishes and you will find goals that are worth fighting for.